stevegt/cbordiag/README.md

 # CBOR Diagnostic Tool

 A simple command-line tool for diagnosing CBOR (Concise Binary Object Representation) data.
-This tool decodes CBOR input and provides a human-readable representation of the data structure.
+This tool decodes CBOR input and provides a human-readable representation of the data structure with annotations explaining each element.

 ## Features

 - Reads CBOR data from standard input (stdin).
 - Decodes the CBOR data using the `github.com/fxamacker/cbor/v2` library's `Diagnose()` function.
-- Outputs the decoded result to standard output (stdout).
+- Outputs the decoded result with annotations to standard output (stdout).

 ## Installation